Himalayan Kingdoms - Sikkim and Bhutan

 DAY 4: SILIGURI TO DARJEELING

-Leave Siliguri and continue by road through the hills and tea plantations to Darjeeling, visiting one along the way.
+Leave Siliguri and continue by road through the hills and tea plantations to Darjeeling.
 Darjeeling is located in the Lesser Himalaya, at an average elevation of 2,045m

 DAY 5: DARJEELING

 Rise early to enjoy a jeep ride to Tiger Hill and visit Ghoom Monastery.
 Later, head to the railway station to board the UNESCO World Heritage listed Toy Train for a ride around the hillside.
-This afternoon visit the Himalayan Mountaineering Institute, whose objective is to promote and encourage the science and art of mountaineering in the Himalaya.
+This afternoon, tour a tea plantation and later, visit the Himalayan Mountaineering Institute, whose objective is to promote and encourage the science and art of mountaineering in the Himalaya.

 DAY 6: DARJEELING TO PELLING